THashimoto27/Diabetes_Datamining_Project/Diabetes.md

 a distribution with a dent in the middle.
 The bottom of the graph shows the relationship between two ways to score, and these correlation is 0.975.

+Besides, we also saw the distribution of risk scores by thresholds and we got the overall results of the linear and the logit looked the same.
+([see
+Appendix](##%205-4.%20The%20ratio%20of%20people%20who%20got%20risk%20scores%20by%20each%20thresholds))

 From these result, whichever ways to score we select, almost scores are the same as another way.
 So, we can focus on the shape of the